dannythehat/tubey-ai-video-automation/README.md

 # 🎬 Tubey AI Video Automation

-**AI-Powered Video Creator for Real Content Channels**
+**AI-Powered Video Creator That Learns Your Channel's Style**

-Tubey transforms your tagged media library into compelling, professionally-produced YouTube videos using GPT-5 intelligence.
+Tubey connects to your existing channels, learns your unique style, and transforms your tagged media library into compelling videos that match your brand.
 Built for content creators who need **real footage and images** - not AI-generated content.

 ---

 ## 🎯 Vision

-**The Problem:** Content creators running true crime, missing persons, historical documentary, and real-event channels spend hours manually editing videos, matching footage to narratives, and assembling content.
+**The Problem:** Content creators running true crime, missing persons, historical documentary, and real-event channels spend hours manually editing videos, matching footage to narratives, assembling content, and **maintaining consistent style across videos**.

-**The Solution:** Upload your real images and footage with tags, set a title, optionally enhance with stock footage transitions, and let GPT-5 handle the storytelling, video assembly, and YouTube publishing automatically.
+**The Solution:** Connect your existing channels → Tubey learns your style → Upload your real images and footage with tags → GPT-5 creates videos matching your brand → Auto-publishes to your channel.

 ### Target Users:
 - **True Crime Channels** - Jack the Ripper, unsolved mysteries, cold cases